DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 ## Demonstration Setup

 The demonstration setup is shown below.
+There are 2 main parts of the setup:

+* A

 To see the PCBs created for this live demo in more detail: [PCBs](/PCBs/).